KatherineMichel/portfolio/doc/favorite-conference-photos.md

 Me with one of my Python besties Mariatta (PyCon US 2023/2024 Chair and CPython Core Dev) :)

 ![](favorite-conference-photos/pycon-us-2019-pylatam.jpg)
-Proud to have represented DEFNA Board at PyCon Charlas.
+Proud to have represented DEFNA Board at PyCon Charlas (Spanish talks).
 Here I am with Joel Rivera and the PyLatam logo!

 ## DjangoCon US 2018